Blockchain-Web-Services/bws-api-sdk-node-ipfs/README.md

 });
 ```

 ## Have a question?
 Found an issue?

-Please feel free to file an issue () or send us an email: hello@bws.ninja.
+Please feel free to file an [issue](https://github.com/Blockchain-Web-Services/bws-api-sdk-node-ipfs/issues) or send us an email: hello@bws.ninja.

-## Need an extended feature?
+## Need an extended feature or some help?

-Please do not hesitate to ask for an extended feature, we love improving!
+Please do not hesitate to ask for help or an extended feature for your project use case, we love improving!